ariane-emory/mediawiki-mcp-server/README.md

 npx @modelcontextprotocol/inspector uv run mediawiki-mcp-server
 ```

-Here's some document that might help:
+Here are some documents that might help:

 - <https://www.mediawiki.org/api/rest_v1/>

 ## Contributing 🤝

 This server is under development.
 Contributions are welcome!
 Feel free to submit issues and pull requests.

+## Related Projects ♥️

+- [Cherry Studio](https://github.com/CherryHQ/cherry-studio): A desktop client that supports for multiple LLM providers.
+MCP is supported.